Facebook icon

 Adult Man Portrait with a Down Syndrome and a Caregiver

-The full course includes:
+The full Safely Injecting Insulin program includes:

-Foundational training (2 hours online)
+Part 1: Foundational training (2 hours online)

-Practical Diabetes for Disability Support Workers or Aged Care Workers
+Practical Diabetes for Disability Support Workers

-Insulin administration training (3 hours online)
+Part 2: Insulin administration theory (3 hours online)

 Available after completing the foundational course, this section covers: